FG Launches Operating Model for Economic, Financial Inclusion

 “Since its signing, the operationalisation of the accord has received funding from the Bill & Melinda Gates Foundation through the Lagos Business School (LBS),” Zauro said.

-“Working on the team are also Augmentum Advisory, Banwo & Ighodalo, and Ndarani (SAN) & CO.,” the Technical Advisor said.

-He disclosed that the team is planning capacity-building initiatives and “high-profile training for permanent secretaries and Commissioners of Finance to ensure that practical knowledge on financial inclusion would be injected where they are needed”.
+He disclosed that the team was planning capacity-building initiatives and, “high-profile training for permanent secretaries and Commissioners of Finance to ensure that practical knowledge on financial inclusion would be injected where they are needed.”

 Earlier, the Project Manager at the Lagos Business School, Prof. Olayinka David-West, commended the Tinubu administration for putting economic and financial inclusion on the front burner by signing of the Aso Accord earlier in April.

-According to her, the team at the Lagos Business School working with its counterpart in the vice-president’s office and other stakeholders is looking at the legal framework for financial inclusion, as well as giving the initiative the convening power, and national coordination to drive ownership across the country.
+According to her, the team at the Lagos Business School working with its counterpart in the VP’s office and other stakeholders was looking at the legal framework for financial inclusion as well as giving the initiative the convening power, and national coordination to drive ownership across the country.

-She said though the Lagos Business School’s collaboration with other partners has over the years made deliberate efforts at entrenching financial inclusion across the country, the initiative of the present administration will serve as a gateway to successfully operationalizing the policy nationwide.
+She said though the Lagos Business School’s collaborating with other partners had over the years made deliberate efforts at entrenching financial inclusion across the country, the initiative of the present administration would serve as a gateway to successfully operationalising the policy nationwide.

-David-West said the engagement with the vice-president seeks to identify the right platforms and structures aimed at galvanising the relevant authorities to key into the initiative.
+David-West said the engagement with the Vice President sought to identify the right platforms and structures aimed at galvanising the relevant authorities to key into the initiative.